With one of the best free PDF editors, you can't expect to get all the sophisticated features you'll have with a paid

 However, for regular editing and creation of PDF files, it's worth paying for one of the best PDF editors.
 They let you get deeper into a PDF's guts.

 But for everyone else, the top free PDF editors do well for occasional use, delivering the kinds of basic editing and document creation tools you'll need for many files — and often with some surprising extras included for free.

 - Best online fax services, including free options

 - The best productivity apps

 We've looked at handful of free PDF tools and compared their features to what you'd find in paid PDF editors.
 These are the best free PDF editors we've come across.

 What are the best free PDF editors?

 Your best option if you need a free PDF editor is PDF Candy.
-It offers features you'd normally expect to pay for, including excellent scanning and a number of file-conversion features.
+It has features you'd expect to pay for, including excellent scanning and a number of file-conversion features.
 PDFescape runs a close second to PDF Candy, offering very good annotation and form-creation and editing tools.

-Mac users need not look any further than the PDF-editing tools that already exist on their MacBook, iMac or other Apple hardware.
+Mac users need look no further than the PDF-editing tools that come with their MacBook, iMac or other Apple hardware.
 Preview comes with macOS and it includes both image-editing and annotation tools.
 It should be your first stop if all you need to do is attach an electronic signature to a PDF.